NEVADA

 (1874 - 1888), Carlin

-A military reservation was established on Maggie Creek, one and a half miles north of the present-day town, but a fort was never actually built.
+A military reservation was formally established on Maggie Creek, one and a half miles north of the present-day town, but permanent structures of any kind were never actually built.
 The land was then later transferred to the Interior Department.

 Camp Elko